 - Policy COS 5.1 Active and Healthy Lifestyles.
 Maintain and expand programs that promote active and healthy lifestyles and incorporate health and wellness practices into everyday life, such as healthy eating and nutrition education programs, water safety and swim programs, walking and bicycling as a mode of healthy transportation, and youth fitness activities. - Policy COS 5.2 Creating Community.
-Cultivate opportunities to come together as a community, celebrate our heritage, cultures, and milestones, and have social supports available, which are key to creating a sense of community and building community resilience. - Policy COS 5.3 Creative Outlets.
-Provide skill development and performance opportunities within each of the major art forms with an emphasis on promoting lifelong enjoyment to nurture creative discovery. - Policy COS 5.4 Enrichment and Lifelong Learning.
+Cultivate opportunities to come together as a community, celebrate our heritage, cultures, and milestones through cultural and entertainment events and have social supports available, which are key to creating a sense of community and building community resilience. - Policy COS 5.3 Creative Outlets.
+Provide skill development, cultural, and performance opportunities within each of the major art forms with an emphasis on promoting lifelong enjoyment to nurture creative discovery. - Policy COS 5.4 Enrichment and Lifelong Learning.
 Provide a wide array of enriching and lifelong learning opportunities that provide mental stimulation, self-improvement, exploration, educational opportunities, and skills that can be applied at home or business. - Policy COS 5.5 Parks as Learning Environments.
 Enhance the role of parks as learning environments by providing interpretive opportunities to community organizations and at City-operated facilities to increase public awareness of their unique cultural, historical, and environmental characteristics. - Policy COS 5.6 Child and Youth Development.
-Provide preschool through teenage youth with a variety of experiences that nurture individuality, spark imagination, encourage active recreation, and build the skills needed to ensure success in the next stage of development. - Policy COS 5.7 Aging Adults.
+Provide preschool through teenage youth with a variety of experiences that nurture individuality, spark imagination, promote health, increase safety, encourage active recreation, and build the skills needed to ensure success in the next stage of development. - Policy COS 5.7 Aging Adults.
 Promote policies, programs, services, and public infrastructure improvements through either direct City provision or through collaborative partnerships with other agencies to ensure that older adults can age in place while feeling valued and supported. - Policy COS 5.8 Community-Led Activity Initiatives.
-Work with local community groups and San Mateo County Health to initiate walking, hiking, cycling, and other recreation clubs and activities to increase participation, safety, and social cohesion. - Policy COS 5.9 Conservation and Nature Awareness.
-Increase public awareness of the importance of and appreciation for conservation opportunities and the value of connecting children to nature with enhanced programs and public outreach.
+Work with local community groups and San Mateo County Health to initiate walking, hiking, cycling, and other recreation clubs and activities to increase participation, safety, and social cohesion.

-Policy COS 5.10 Community Gardens.
-Support community gardens on sites with quasi-public uses and on publicly owned land, such as City parks or facilities, or as part of new private development, where feasible and appropriate.

-Policy COS 5.11 Central Park.
-Promote Central Park's character as the City's signature park and community gathering place.
+- Policy COS 5.9 Conservation and Nature Awareness.
+Increase public awareness of the importance of and appreciation for conservation opportunities and the value of connecting children to nature with enhanced programs and public outreach. - Policy COS 5.10 Community Gardens.
+Support community gardens on sites with quasi-public uses and on publicly owned land, such as City parks or facilities, or as part of new private development, where feasible and appropriate. - Policy COS 5.11 Central Park.
+Promote Central Park's character as the City's signature park and community gathering place. - GOAL COS-6 Provide equitable and convenient access to parks, recreational programs, and facilities so that all residents experience the physical and mental health benefits of parks and open space.

-ACTION

-Action COS 5.12 Coordination with Education Providers.
-Coordinate with education providers, including local school districts, the College of San Mateo, and the San Mateo Public Library, to identify appropriate service targets and provide activities within those identified targets.

-GOAL COS-6 Provide equitable and convenient access to parks, recreational programs, and facilities so that all residents experience the physical and mental health benefits of parks and open space.